Teletherapy For Refugees

 A. Direct Service Providers:

-A national registry of therapists, coping skills trainers, and trained translators offering:
+A national registry of therapists, coping skills trainers, trained mental health translators, and trained paraprofessional social health aids offering:

-- Self-help coping skills training to instill self-care abilities in individuals to further support treatment and re-empowerment, as well as equip them with the ability to potentially offer emotional support to other family members and friends.
+• Self-help coping and resilience building skills training to instill effective self-care abilities in individuals and families to further support treatment and re-empowerment, as well as equip them with the ability to potentially offer emotional support to other family members and community members,

-- Psycho-education to counter stigma and promote normalization of mental health needs
+• Psycho-education targeted to newcomer communities to increase awareness and understanding of mental health symptoms, counter stigma, and promote normalization of mental health needs and services,

-Although in many cases there will be therapists and skills trainers within the national network who have the necessary language skills to enable communicating directly with clients in virtual sessions, mental health professionals who do not have the requisite language skills utilize a resource of prepared translators to allow them to provide treatment through 3-way tele-therapy sessions.
+Although in many cases there will be therapists and skills trainers available within the network who have the necessary language and cultural skills to enable communicating directly with clients in virtual sessions, mental health professionals who do not have these requisite skills utilize a resource of prepared translators to allow them to provide treatment through 3-way tele-therapy sessions.

-As an adjunct to professional therapy services, where ever feasible selected members of a refugee community will be offered paraprofessional skills training and support in taking on psychosocial support and advocacy roles for their community.
-They are also seen as a natural resource for providing translators.
+To build local capacity and as an adjunct to professional mental health services selected members of a newcomer community will be offered paraprofessional skills training and support in taking on psychosocial support and advocacy roles for their community as Social Health Aids, under the guidance and supervision of professional mental health service providers.
+Members of the newcomer communities are also seen as a natural resource for providing translators.

-The visible presence of members of the refugee community itself involved in providing support services for it’s members helps to promote a sense of re-empowerment, and strengthen individual and communal resilience, confidence, esteem, and dignity.
+The visible presence of members of the newcomer community itself involved in providing support services for it’s members helps to promote a sense of individual and communal re-empowerment, and strengthen individual and communal resilience, confidence, esteem, and dignity.

 B. Coordinating Body:

-- Ongoing coordination, guidance, monitoring, evaluation, and further development of the service delivery system,
+• Ongoing coordination, guidance, monitoring, evaluation, and further development and extension of the service delivery system,

-- Providing certified orientation and training to translators.
-Certification ensures consistency in quality of translation services and supports seeking funding for translator reimbursement.
+• Providing certified orientation and training to translators and paraprofessional psycho-social aids.
+Formal certification ensures consistency in quality of translation services and mental health aid services, and supports seeking funding for their reimbursement.

-- Liaison with resettlement support organizations in host communities,
+• Ongoing liaison with resettlement support organizations in host communities, mental health service agencies assisting newcomers, and newcomer communities.

-- Emotional support and self care skills to manage and debrief from the expected stress and emotional impact of regular exposure to translating traumatic content.
+• Emotional support and self care skills to manage and debrief from the expected stress and emotional impact of regular exposure to traumatic content.

 C. Host Community Representatives/Partners:

-Local stakeholders representing community organizations in host communities involved with resettlement support who are available to:
+Local stakeholders representing community organizations in host communities involved with resettlement support, service agencies, and social health aids who are available to:

-- Support and assist clients in accessing and consistently participating in virtual therapy sessions arranged for them.
+• Support and assist clients in accessing and consistently participating in virtual service sessions arranged for them.

-- Ensure they have the needed equipment and internet access for using the virtual platform
+• Ensure they have the needed equipment, internet access, and understanding for using the virtual platform

-An advisory network of representatives of resettlement organizations from host communities across the country will provide insights and feedback to the coordinating group on the overall effectiveness of the service and possible improvements.
+An Advisory Network of representatives of mental health service agencies, resettlement organizations from host communities, and newcomer communities will provide insights and feedback to the coordinating group on the overall effectiveness of the service and possible improvements.

 3) Funding Support for Sustainability: